Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 making it possible to easily navigate medium sized codebases
 in the 10s of KLOCs.
 4. The apps you write are all included in a single .cpp file.
-MyDE does not use header files except for wxWidgets library headers.
+MyDE does not use header files except for library (such as wxWidgets) headers.
 This "all in one place" approach makes the codebase easier to understand.
 5. The entire screen is used to display code in a 3 column format.
 With a wider primary center column that is used to edit code
 and narrower right and left columns
 to see the preceding and following code sections.
-This feature along with foldable blocks and sub-blocks
-makes scrolling through the entire codebase very easy.
 Also even the longest functions can entirely fit in a single screen.
 At any given time you only keep the code you're working on open
 everything else is kept summarized (folded).
+This feature along with foldable blocks and sub-blocks
+makes scrolling through the entire codebase very easy.
 6. The code editor is not syntax highlighting and does not parse as you code.
 MyDE does connect to a command line compiler and debugger
 to provide visual build error correction and debugging.